yujie0505/crowdNER/README.md

 > Using outlier detection and entity recognition to improve a crowdsourcing biocuration system

-## Start the annotation tool
+## Set environment

-1. Go back to the root of this repository
+1. Go to the root of this repository

 2. Create a file, `option.json`, for server options; the field for google could refer to [edit-google-spreadsheet](https://www.npmjs.com/package/edit-google-spreadsheet) on npm